Capitol Updates: Exclusionary discipline for young children, charter funding, and contraceptive supplies bills move forward

 Each week of the 2017 session of the Colorado General Assembly we’ll bring you the latest news and analysis of legislation impacting the early development, health and education of Colorado kids.
-Click here for a full list of the legislation we’re tracking.
+Click here to read about all of the legislation we’re tracking.
 Here are some highlights from this week:

 HB 17-1210 (Lontine & Buckner/Priola & Fields) Addressing Out-of-School Suspension & Expulsion of Young Children